 Summer travel usually means family vacations, sun-drenched beach getaways, meandering road trips, and extended jaunts to far-flung destinations like Europe and Asia.
-However, with a global pandemic unfolding, those experiences might look a little different this year.
-Coronavirus outbreaks continue to flare up around the world, international travel restrictions remain in place, and over half of the world's airplanes are still grounded.
-Many families are also feeling a financial sting due to the economic downturn.
-And folks who already had plans were likely forced to cancel them.
+However, with a global pandemic still unfolding, those experiences might look a little different this year.
+Coronavirus outbreaks continue to flare up around the world, and international travel restrictions remain in place for some destinations, while other countries reopen their borders to leisure travelers.

-With that in mind, we don’t know exactly what summer travel will look like, but one thing is certain: You can expect change.
+You might be asking yourself, "Will I be able to travel this summer?"
+And the answer is: It depends on a number of factors, including your comfort level, COVID-19 testing, vaccination status, and where you want to go.
 To get a better idea of what may be in store for those who do wish to travel this summer, we turned to a handful of experts for their predictions.
 Here's what they had to say.

 Destinations Opening Soon(ish)

-That’s not to say travelers won’t eventually book trips closer in, according to Brett Snyder, founder of Cranky Flier and Cranky Concierge.
-“People likely won't set their plans until closer to travel, so they can get a better picture of what the health situation will be."
+According to Brett Snyder, founder of Cranky Flier and Cranky Concierge, "People likely won't set their plans until closer to travel, so they can get a better picture of what the health situation will be."
 We just might not get a clear picture of bookings until weeks, or even days, before folks decide to venture out.

-In order for anyone to consider traveling again, though, they have to feel comfortable first.
+In order for anyone to consider traveling again, they have to feel comfortable first.
 "The travel industry has to convince people that it is truly safe to travel," said Dr. Greg Poland, a professor of medicine and infectious diseases at the Mayo Clinic and director of its vaccine research group.
 "People will be very cautious in general for some time to come."
-To that end, the U.S. Travel Association published new hygiene guidelines formulated by medical professionals to help companies meet the public's health needs as they consider ‘travel in the new normal.’”
+To that end, the U.S. Travel Association published hygiene guidelines formulated by medical professionals to help companies meet the public's health needs as they consider "travel in the new normal."

 Regardless of the type of trips travelers end up booking, sanitation will be top of mind.
 "Cleanliness, hygiene, and health will be the 'holy trinity' for summer travel decision-making," said aviation industry expert Henry Harteveldt of Atmosphere Research Group.

-When it comes to lodging, Waliszewski said that short-term rentals such as Airbnb and VRBO could outperform hotels in the near-term as travelers attempt to avoid interactions with strangers.
-However, hotels will tout new cleaning practices to their advantage.
+When it comes to lodging, Waliszewski said that short-term rentals such as Airbnb and Vrbo could outperform hotels in the near term as travelers attempt to avoid interactions with strangers.
+However, hotels tout new cleaning practices to their advantage.
 "The bigger hotel brands that are able to advertise their new hygienic and socially distancing measures will outperform all other hotels," he said.
 Waliszewski also expects hotels to promote mobile check-in, discourage groups in public areas, and even advertise low occupancy rates as a guarantee that guests will have more space to move about.